Alicja-Malinowska/Milestone1/README.md

 ### Automated testing

 * [W3 HTML validator](https://validator.w3.org/) was used on both html files.
 There was an error pointing to the same id's in the form in the contact section and the form in the modal.
 The id's' names in the modal have been changed.
 Another error was an illegal character ("|") in the link to Google Fonts (the link was generated from there).
 To fix this I removed the link from the head and added @import in the CSS file.
-Since there are two html files and one CSS file this is a better solution.
+Since there are four html files and one CSS file this is a better solution.

 * [W3 CSS validator](https://jigsaw.w3.org/css-validator/) was used to check the CSS file.
 No errors were found.